Granat: Impact of the dissolution of the Soviet Union

 After the end of the Soviet Union, two problems arose for the project.
 The first was geopolitical in nature: the main spacecraft control center was located at the Yevpatoria facility in the Crimea region.
-This control center was significant in the Soviet space program, being one of only two in the country equipped with a 70 m dish antenna.
+This control center was significant in the Soviet space program, being one of only two in the country equipped with a 70 m RT-70 dish antenna.
 With the breakup of the Union, the Crimea region found itself part of the newly independent Ukraine and the center was put under Ukrainian national control, prompting new political hurdles.

 The main and most urgent problem, however, was in finding funds to support the continued operation of the spacecraft amid the spending crunch in post-Soviet Russia.
 The French space agency, having already contributed significantly to the project (both scientifically and financially), took upon itself to fund the continuing operations directly.